kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-vitamin-dickhead.md

 We all know that there is no point having a voice if no-one is listening, but by asking for feedback, we let community members participate in a pantomime of inclusivity, so that when we push our own agenda (see below), we can reference that we tried to include their point of view.

-Now, occasionally you might get the odd member/s that gives feedback that highlights shortcomings in the monastery, or worse yet, have the dangerous combination of both integrity and being not being intimidated by others so that they able to articulate themselves clearly.
+Now, occasionally you might get the odd member/s that gives feedback that highlights shortcomings in the monastery, or worse yet, have the dangerous combination of both integrity and not being intimidated by others.
+If you're unlucky, they may even be good at articulating themselves.
 These dissidents need to be dealt with swiftly.
 Here’s some pointers –

 - Censor
 Don’t call it censorship of course (duh).
 Basically, take what feedback they give and extract only what supports your ‘proposal’, discarding the rest.
 You can excuse this in any number of ways, but a popular way is to say it’s for the sake of ‘simplicity’.